jonmaiga/tests-for-randomness/README.md

 Arbitrary streams are passed through a set of tests which uses different statistical methods to check for randomness.

-It's inspired by the excellent [PractRand](https://pracrand.sourceforge.net/) randomness test.
+TFR is inspired by the excellent [PractRand](https://pracrand.sourceforge.net/) randomness test.
 For mixers Pelle Evensen's powerful [RRC](http://mostlymangling.blogspot.com/2019/01/better-stronger-mixer-and-test-procedure.html) test is used by default.

 TFR uses `uint8_t`, `uint16_t`, `uint32_t` or `uint64_t` streams.

-Uses c++20,cmake and is tested with msvc, clang and gcc.
+Uses c++20, cmake and is tested with msvc, clang and gcc.

 ## Install
 Uses external dependency on [googletest-release-1.12.1](https://github.com/google/googletest/releases/tag/release-1.12.1) just place it directly under your cloned directory.